Choosing the Right Container for Optimum Health and Kolya's Zero-Waste Refill Station

 Plastic caps & pumps

 In most cases, caps and pumps need to be recycled after their first use.
 This is because they contain many nooks and crannies that are simply too complicated to thoroughly clean.
 This runs the risk of harboring bacteria.
-Kolya stocks replaceable caps and pumps available for many of the bottles we carry.
+Optimum Health and Kolya stocks replaceable caps and pumps available for many of the bottles we carry.

 An exception to the disposal of caps & pumps applies to the re-filling of a bottle with the same ingredient as before (such as hand soap or laundry detergent) so long as the container in question is clean.